simon-glitch/simon-glitch.github.io/My_Way_of_Life/random_stuff/minecraft/longest_item_names.md

 | Stripped Crimson Hyphae               | 23 |
 | Tropical Fish Spawn Egg               | 23 |

-The Pottery shard is the most surprising item on the list!
+The pottery sherd is the most surprising item on the list!

 37 chars: Lingering Potion of the Turtle Master
 34 chars: Cracked Polished Blackstone Bricks